best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 Versioning input data ensures that we can reproduce our analysis.

-* Input data should be versioned, so that analysis outputs can be reproduced.
+* You should version input data so that you can reproduce analysis outputs.
-* Data should be stored in an open format (e.g. CSV or ODS), not formats that are restricted to proprietary software like SAS and Stata.
+* You should store data in an open format (e.g. CSV or ODS), not formats that are restricted to proprietary software like SAS and Stata.
-* Large or complex datasets should be stored in a database.
+* You should store large or complex datasets in a database.
 * You should monitor the quality of data, following [the government data quality framework](https://www.gov.uk/government/publications/the-government-data-quality-framework/the-government-data-quality-framework).